Dr Alison Taylor

 - Bournemouth/DIPEx breastfeeding module (now Healthtalkonline), Member of the expert advisory panel

-- UNICEF UK Baby Friendly Inititive (BFI), Member of partnership forum
+- Unicef UK Baby Friendly Initiative, Member of National Infant Feeding Network (NIFN)

 - International Confederation of Midwives 31st triennial congress, Newborn feeding clinic service evaluation: Midwives working in partnership with chiropractors to enhance breastfeeding experiences of mothers and babies in the UK, 18 Jun 2017, Toronto, Canada